mrOverseer/DynamicBulwarks/README.md

 - The storage boxes have no damage
 - 5 FAKs convert a Medikit
 - New items into bulwark box
+- New purchase objects
-- New support box and arsenal box
+- New support box and ACE arsenal box
 - Heal yourself more cheaper
 - Height when moving objects: 0.5 to 0.25
 - Closest player distance: from 5 meters to 1 meter